gramophone-wp/Gramophone/README.md

 #### Installation

 - Clone BigBooty into **/wp-content/themes/**
+- Navigate to the theme folder in the terminal and run `bower install`
 - log in `~/wp-admin`
 - Set Appearance >> Theme >> BigBooty
 - Get busy!